MarcToussaint/robotics-course/docs/source/komo.rst

   simple shortest path problems, we can choose k=1, where we can penalize the path length, but not accelerations.

-* As an advance feature (skip this first), you can then specify kinematic switches during the path.
+* As an advanced feature (skip this first), you can then specify kinematic switches during the path.
 This means to specify operators that actually structurally change the kinematic tree(s) of the configuration at certain time slices.
 KOMO is designed to cope with such structural switches.
-In many kinematic reasoning settings, these appear naturally, e.g. when an object is first considered a leaf of a robot arm (stable grasp), and later a leaf link of a tablet where it was placed on.
+In many kinematic reasoning settings these appear naturally, e.g. when an object is first considered a leaf of a robot arm (stable grasp), and later a leaf link of a tablet where it was placed on.